larsaars/KIP_EinfachErklaert/README.md

 ### General

-This project was developed as part of the "KI-Projekt" course during the summer term of 2024 at OTH Regensburg.
+This project was developed as part of the "KI-Projekt" course during the summer term of 2024 at OTH Regensburg by Ben, Felix, Lears and Simon.
 It is designed to be used for scientific research.
-The goal of the project is to scrape and match german news articles from sources that provide content in both easy (in German: "leichte" or "einfache Sprache") and standard language.
+The goal of the project is to scrape and match german news articles from sources that provide content in both easy (in german: "leichte" or "einfache Sprache") and standard language.
 For simplicity, we refer to the articles as **easy** or **hard**.
 Currently supported sources for the articles are:

 - [Nachrichtenleicht](https://nachrichtenleicht.de), [Nachrichtenleicht on Instagram](https://www.instagram.com/nachrichtenleicht/) (easy) and [Deutschlandfunk](https://deutschlandfunk.de) (hard)
 - [MDR: Leichte Sprache](https://www.mdr.de/nachrichten/podcast/leichte-sprache/nachrichten-leichte-sprache-100.html) (easy) and [MDR](https://www.mdr.de/nachrichten/index.html) (hard)

-The project is built modularly.
+The code is built modularly.
 Main modules are:

 - [Scrapers](./scrapers/): scrape the data from the sources
 - [DataHandler](./datahandler/): manages the scraped data uniformly and provides an interface for reading, writing, and searching the data
-- [Matchers](./matchers/): match corresponding articles (easy to standard) from the same source
+- [Matchers](./matchers/): matches corresponding articles one on one (easy to standard) from the same source.
+In the future they may also match individual sentences or audio

 Modules may be used individually as needed.
 The current simplified pipeline is: